dime-coin/electrum-docs/libsecp256k1-linux.rst

 Unfortunately, ``ctypes.cdll.LoadLibrary`` does not seem to find them there.

-Two workarounds:
+Two Workarounds:

 Set LD_LIBRARY_PATH env var
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 You can set the LD_LIBRARY_PATH environment variable.
-Start Electrum like this:
+Start Electrum-Dime like this:

 ::